 Take a look at the above picture.
 It seems the water is leaking just below the thermostat, right?
 The last time when I encountered this issue, I also thought about the water coming out of the thermostat.

-But the good news is- the thermostat on the water heater will never leak.
+But the good news is- the thermostat on the electric water heater will never leak.
 The water dripping out of the thermostat is from the heating element.
 There is a rubber gasket that seals the heating element at the tank opening.
 If that rubber gasket gets cracked or damaged, water starts leaking from there and wetting the thermostat area.

 How To Fix: